antononcube/RakuForPrediction-book/Articles/Streamlining-AI-vision-workflows.md

-Here is the data extraction function:
+Here is the new, data extraction function:

 ```raku